 Ultrasound Tech Education Requirements and Career Information

-Ultrasound technicians may obtain education through programs offered by community colleges, the U.S. military, hospitals and universities.
+Prospective ultrasound technicians can obtain education through programs offered by community colleges, the U.S. military, hospitals and universities.
 Most programs take 1-2 years to finish.
 Admission usually requires some background in natural sciences, algebra and basic physics.
 Typical coursework includes anatomy, physiology, medical ethics, physics and patient care.
 The Commission on Accreditation of Allied Health Education Programs (CAAHEP) has accredited 176 training programs for ultrasound technicians around the country (www.caahep.org).

 Skills Needed for the Job